ngobjects/ng-website/src/main/resources/app-resources/pages/templating.md

 \
 The template parser in ng-objects is a total rip-off of the *Woognl* parser in [Project Wonder](https://github.com/wocommunity/wonder) (although without the "ognl"-part, which is [an entirely different thing](https://commons.apache.org/proper/commons-ognl/)).\
 \
 The parser was originally created by Mike Schrag and has since been iterated on by the good people of the WOCommunity.
-Without the parser, this project would not have been possible.\
+Without this parser, this project would have taken much, much more time.\
 \
-Mike knows we're using his parser, huge thanks to him for his support and to all the others that have contributed to it!
+Huge thanks to Mike for the parser and to all the others that have contributed to it!

 # Templating